hanspeteroliver/t2-soup/README.md

 # t2-soup
-A collection of packages, dotfiles & allike for my GNU/Linux Setup running on a MacBook Pro with T2 Security Chip
+A collection of packages & dotfiles for my GNU/Linux Setup running on a MacBook Pro with T2 Security Chip.
+Mostly for keeping track of configuration changes.

 ### WIP - more ricing to come
 This repo is work-in-progress, I haven't got to including any essential config file yet.
 I will add custom configurations & documentation over time as I prove what works in every-day use.